-- The County Real Property Tax Rate for fiscal year 2024 remains unchanged at \$0.9779 per \$100 of assessed valuation.
-Net property tax receipts recorded in the General Fund for fiscal year 2024 are expected to increase by 3.59% from those approved for fiscal year 2023.
-The increase is due to the reassessment of properties in the "Group 2" area of the County which consists mainly of the Bel Air area.
-Statewide, the assessment notices mailed to a third of property owners reflect an increase by an average of 20.6% since they were last assessed in 2021.
-In Harford County the overall increase was 16.0%, residential assessments increased by 17.1% and commercial assessments increased by 10.4%.
-The Homestead Tax Credit rate is 5% for Harford County for fiscal year 2024 and remains unchanged from the past fiscal year. - In fiscal year 2024, the County's income tax rate stayed at 3.06%.
-Income tax revenue is budgeted at \$311.0 million for fiscal year 2024.
-We are expecting very limited growth in income tax for fiscal year 2024 over the amount we estimated for fiscal year 2023 as the economy is expected to cool and most likely enter recession. - Governmental funds report the difference between their assets and deferred outflows of resources and liabilities and deferred inflows of resources as fund balance.
+- The County Real Property Tax Rate for fiscal year 2025 remains unchanged at \$0.9779 per \$100 of assessed valuation.
+Net property tax receipts recorded in the General Fund for fiscal year 2025 are expected to increase by 4.65% from those approved for fiscal year 2024.
+The increase is due to the reassessment of properties in the "Group 3" area of the County.
+Statewide, the assessment notices mailed to a third of property owners reflect an increase by an average of 23.4% since they were last assessed in 2021.
+In Harford County the overall increase was 22.0%, residential assessments increased by 23.9% and commercial assessments increased by 17.7%.
+The Homestead Tax Credit rate is 5% for Harford County for the fiscal year 2025 and remains unchanged from the past fiscal year. - In fiscal year 2025, the County's income tax rate stayed at 3.06%.
+Income tax revenue is budgeted at \$317.3 million for fiscal year 2025, an increase of 2.0% from fiscal year 2024.
+We are expecting very limited growth in income tax for the fiscal year 2025 as the economy is expected to have limited growth. - Governmental funds report the difference between their assets and deferred outflows of resources and liabilities and deferred inflows of resources as fund balance.
 Fund balance is reported in classifications that comprise a hierarchy outlining the order in which funds can be spent.
-For fiscal year 2023, the County's original budget appropriated \$89.9 million in General Fund Balance to balance the 2023 budget.
-In fiscal year 2024, the County appropriated \$74.1 million in General Fund Balance to balance the 2024 budget. - For fiscal year 2024, Harford County Public Schools are funded at \$314.9 million, which is \$10.0 million over the state-required Maintenance of Effort level. - Harford County Public Schools fiscal year 2024 capital budget contains 16 planned projects totaling \$86.8 million for facility construction, renovations, replacements, fleet and technology for students.
-Of the total General Fund debt service budget, 54.8% is allocated for school debt.
+For fiscal year 2024, the County's original budget appropriated \$74.1 million in General Fund Balance to balance the 2024 budget.
+In fiscal year 2025, the County appropriated \$58.5 million in General Fund Balance to balance the 2025 budget. - For the fiscal year 2025, Harford County Public Schools are funded at \$321.4 million, which exceeds the state-required Maintenance of Effort level. - Harford County Public Schools fiscal year 2025 capital budget contains 14 planned projects totaling \$66.9 million for facility construction, renovations, replacements, fleet and technology for students.
+Of the total General Fund debt service budget, 53.1% is allocated for school debt.

-These and other economic factors were considered when preparing the fiscal year 2024 General Fund budget, which estimates total revenues at \$768.5 million: an increase of \$15.9 million or 2.1% over fiscal year 2023 original budgeted amounts.
+These and other economic factors were considered when preparing the fiscal year 2025 General Fund budget, which estimates total revenues at \$780.1 million, an increase of \$11.6 million or 1.5% over fiscal year 2024 original budgeted amounts.
 Reducing our spending is imperative given the substantial uncertainty in our nation and the world economies.
-This uncertainty is evident in the form of rising interest rates, and inflationary pressures.
+This uncertainty is evident in the form of high interest rates and inflationary pressures.
 To reduce deficit spending, most operating budget items have been carried forward from the prior year's budget without an increase.
-We have added a conditional, phase-in 3.0% cost of living adjustment for all county, sheriff's office, state's attorney and judicial system employees.
-Half of this increase will come in July, with the other half possible in January, depending on economic conditions.
-The sheriff's office budget will also include an additional \$4.7 million for pay-scale enhancements to continue to attract and maintain the best law enforcement personnel as well as \$1.0 million to fund 10 new deputy positions.
-Emergency services includes \$8.0 million to hire 111 new positions which includes 41 paramedics, 60 emergency medical technicians, eight shift supervisors, a shift manager and a training officer.
-The state's attorney will have a net increase of \$0.5 million which includes 13 new positions, a chief of administration, administrative assistant, two legal assistants and seven body-worn camera technicians.
-Two temporary law clerk positions have also been made permanent, and funding has been provided for additional staff salary increases.
+An estimated 11 positions were eliminated in county departments through a retirement incentive which allowed for the funding of a merit-based annual salary increase of \$1,000 plus 1.0% COLA per qualifying county employee and equivalent increases for the States' Attorney and Circuit Court employees.
+The sheriff's office budget will also include funding of 4 new school resource officers plus 1.0% COLA and step increases for law enforcement and correction deputies.
+The Department of Emergency Services received funding for 8 positions for an additional ambulance crew and the Health Department funding increased by 5%, which is offset by increased fee revenue.
 Our capital project budget is especially impacted by high inflation.
 In response, we have slowed the pace of capital projects while preserving our long-term plans to build essential structures.